 Some of the most renowned X-Plane add-on designers could already benefit from the services, which I can offer with my new mesh edit tool: Stairport Sceneries, Aviotek Software and ShortFinal Design (a.k.a.
 MisterX6), to just name a few.
 I would like to thank them: It was not only a pleasure to contribute to fantastic sceneries like Aspen XP, Dubai International Airport and Los Angeles International Airport, the partnerships were also very important opportunities for testing and further developing the tool to edit meshes.

 Unfortunately, the development has now reached a point, where the assistance of Laminar Research is urgently needed.
 As stated with the beginning of the project, I don’t want to offer just another tool in the series of VertexTool, RasterTool and MeshRemexe.
 The primary goal is, that mesh patching doesn’t longer require the re-distribution of entire X-Plane tiles, because this proceed comes with a lot of implications.
-Further, the process of creating patches should be implemented in the usual workflow of scenery developers as best as possible.
+Further, the process of creating patches should be implemented in the usual workflows of scenery developers as best as possible.

 We need: An official mesh patch specification (file format specification), a common repository to share mesh patches (something like the scenery gateway) and a procedure to patch meshes automatically (on the fly, during the startup of the simulator, or whilst running the updater).
 In addition, there are also some requirements which would demand an extension or at least adjustments of the existing DSF format.

 I have already had some interesting discussions with other X-Plane mesh specialists, which, however, did not lead to any concrete results so far.
 Also, we couldn’t gain the attention of Laminar Research.
-If you like to contribute in any way or join the discussion with your experiences in scenery development and in conjunction with mesh editing, I would like to invite you to the dedicated forum thread at x-plane.org.
+If you like to contribute in any way or join the discussion with your experiences in scenery development and in conjunction with mesh editing, I would like to invite you to contact me.